open-contracting/standard/docs/guidance/map/milestones.md

   * Any events related to the delivery of the contract, for example, the agreed date by which goods will be delivered.

-The nature of the milestone is indicated by the [milestone type codelist](../../../schema/codelists#milestone-type), for example, to distinguish between milestones in the planning section which relate to events in the pre-procurement phase and milestones in the planning section which relate to contract implementation.
+The nature of the milestone is indicated by the [milestone type codelist](../../../schema/codelists#milestone-type), for example, to distinguish between milestones in the planning section which relate to events in the pre-procurement phase and those which relate to contract implementation.

 The `dueDate`, `dateMet`, `dateModified` and [`status`](../../../schema/codelists/#milestone-status) fields are used to track the lifecycle of the milestone.